jina-ai/finetuner/docs/advanced-topics/advanced-losses-optimizers-and-poolers.md

 `CosineSimilarityLoss` is a contrastive loss function, the loss is calculated by comparing the cosine similarity of two embeddings against their ground truth cosine similarity.
-The goal of `CosineSimilarityLoss` is to minimize the MSE (mean squared error) between document pairs and their ground truth.
-In order to improve the similarity between two semantically related sentences.
+The goal of `CosineSimilarityLoss` is to minimize the MSE (mean squared error) between document pairs and their ground truth in order to improve the similarity between two semantically related sentences.

 ## Pooling layers